 Even the best of us make mistakes sometimes.
 English majors, professional proofreaders, and even grammar bloggers occasionally misplace a modifier or dangle a preposition.
 It’s embarrassing, but it happens.
-Here are five of the most commonly confused words in the English language.
+Here are five of the most commonly confused word pairs in the English language.

 Who refers the subject, or the person who does the action in a clause.
 Whom, on the other hand, refers to the object of a clause, the one to whom things are done.

-Brian Klems breaks it down in the handy chart from Writer’s Digest, recreated below:
+Brian Klems breaks it down in a handy chart from Writer’s Digest, recreated below:

 |Infinitive||Definition||Present Tense||Past Tense||Past Participle||Present Participle|

 Here they are in action: